Kotlin/dokka/docs/src/doc/docs/user_guide/base-specific/frontend.md

 ## Modifying footer

 Dokka supports custom messages in the footer via `footerMessage` string property on base plugin configuration.
-Keep in mind that this value will be pased exactly to the output html, so it has to be valid and escaped correctly.
+Keep in mind that this value will be passed exactly to the output html, so it has to be valid and escaped correctly.

 ## Separating inherited members

 By setting a boolean property `separateInheritedMembers` dokka will split inherited members (like functions, properties etc.) from ones declared in viewed class.
 Separated members will have it's own tabs on the page.

+For build system specific instructions please visit dedicated pages: [gradle](../gradle/usage.md#Applying plugins), [maven](../maven/usage.md#Applying plugins) and [cli](../cli/usage.md#Configuration options)